YatterOfficial/Yatter.Invigoration/README.md

 How the IResponsiveHttpClient client works is not in the scope of this tutorial, however it is demonstrated [here](https://github.com/HarrisonOfTheNorth/Yatter-Demo-ResponsiveHttpClient).

+CarActor is quite a simple object - all of the salient actions are undertaken in the ActionAsync() method - and yet it's underlying TActor trammel structure as is attributed by the ActionBase, is understood by the omnipotent Invigorator class.

 ```
 class CarActor : Yatter.Invigoration.ActionBase
 {